Suspect in Jastine Valdez case recalled as a ‘quiet man’

 The family were “very well respected”, one that “you would never hear a bad word about” or anything untoward, one neighbour said.

-Several residents described both his father and mother as “lovely people”, who would be private, but very easy to get on with.
-Most locals said when they heard Hennessy had been shot dead, after a pursuit by gardaí in the search for Ms Valdez, it was a “total shock.”
+Several residents described both his father and mother as “lovely people” who would be private but very easy to get on with.
+Most locals said that, when they heard Hennessy had been shot dead after a pursuit by gardaí in the search for Ms Valdez, it was a “total shock”.